 Since our inception, we have incurred significant net losses, and we expect to continue to incur significant expenses and operating losses for the foreseeable future.
-Our net losses were \$11.7 million and \$7.8 million for the years ended December 31, 2021 and 2020, respectively.
-As of December 31, 2021, we had an accumulated deficit of \$94.0 million.
-Our clinical trials have been funded by approximately \$168.9 million in cumulative nondilutive grants, awarded primarily by the National Institute of Aging, or NIA, a division of the National Institutes of Health.
-On October 13, 2021, we closed our initial public offering, or IPO, whereby we received net proceeds of \$37.9 million, excluding net proceeds from the overallotment exercise.
-On November 12, 2021, the Company received \$6.3 million of net proceeds resulting from the exercise of the overallotment option.
+Our net losses were \$25.8 million and \$21.4 million for the years ended December 31, 2023 and 2022, respectively.
+As of December 31, 2023, we had an accumulated deficit of \$141.2 million.
+Our clinical trials have been funded by approximately \$171.0 million in cumulative nondilutive grants, awarded primarily by the National Institute of Aging, or NIA, a division of the National Institutes of Health.
+On October 13, 2021, we completed our initial public offering, or IPO, whereby we received net proceeds of \$37.9 million.
+On November 12, 2021, we received an additional \$6.3 million in net proceeds resulting from the exercise of the overallotment option held by the underwriters in our IPO.
+On November 15, 2022, we completed a follow-on public offering whereby we received net proceeds of \$5.2 million.
+On March 14, 2024, we completed a follow-on public offering whereby we received net proceeds of approximately \$10.4 million.
 We have no products approved for commercialization and have never generated any revenue from product sales.